 1) This is a team tournament and there is no limit to the number of anglers/team members per entry, however, there must be at least 2 team members per entry.
 All anglers/team members must be registered in writing with the tournament prior to 10:00pm on December 6, 2017, unless the tournament chooses to extend the time.
 Each team shall designate in writing a team captain, and only the team captain or designee shall be authorized to sign the entry registration form and score sheets.
 In addition, only one team member will be allowed at the cashier’s table to make payment for registration.
 I.e., multiple credit cards may not be used to pay for one team’s entry at the Captain’s Meeting.

 Each paid entry chooses 1 of the 3 eligible days to fish.
-However, you may fish 3 days if you pay 3 entree fees.
+However, you may fish 3 days if you pay 3 entry fees.
 This is a team tournament format—not a boat tournament—and each team shall submit a team name with their entry and, should you choose to fish more than one day, pay for each day as a separate registration.

-Tournament entry fee is $500.00 if paid prior to midnight on November 30, 2017 or $550.00 after November 30, 2017.
+Tournament entry fee is $500.00 if paid prior to midnight on November 30, 2017 or $550.00 after midnight on November 30, 2017.
 If your registration and payment is received on or before midnight on November 30, 2017, each team is eligible for one of two $500.00 cash raffles (total of $1,000 in Early Bird Raffles).
 The Early Bird Raffles will be drawn at the Awards Banquet on Saturday, December 9, 2017.
 You do not have to be present to win.

 All entry fees and additional skill level entries must be received/paid no later than 10:00pm, December 6, 2017 to be eligible for prizes and awards (unless the time is extended by the tournament).
 The entry fee includes five banquet tickets (which will be held at the Festival Center on 8th and Atlantic Ave, at 6pm on Saturday, December 9).